The 321 ribs method is one of the first we ever learned because it is ideal for first-timers and almost 100% foolproof.

 This is a base recipe but you can get creative and add new tastes.
 Once you’ve tried it, play yourself with it!
 You can also adjust the cooking times and temperatures to change the meat’s tenderness and juiciness.
 Don’t be scared of trying different variations to find your perfect recipe.

-As you can see, temp control is crucial in the 321 method.
+As you can see, temp control is crucial in the 321 ribs method.
 To learn more about the importance of meat temperatures, check out our meat cooking temperature guideline.
+If you are looking for a smoker, you might also want to check our guides for the Best Smoker Grill Combo or the Best Smoker for Beginners.